Note: The American Express AeroplanPlus Gold Card has been discontinued and is no longer available.

 The American Express Platinum Card

-One of the best cards for Canadians, the American Express Platinum card is the absolute best way to bulk up your Aeroplan miles and travel around the world in style.
-It comes with a heavy annual fee of $699 but also with a whopping 50,000 Membership Rewards (MR) points welcome bonus you can transfer to Aeroplan miles at a 1:1 rate.
-That’s the biggest welcome bonus you can get!
-Using them wisely, these miles alone will be worth over $1,250.
+One of the best cards for Canadians, the American Express Platinum Card is the absolute best way to bulk up your Aeroplan miles and travel around the world in style.
+It comes with a heavy annual fee of $699 but also with 25,000 Membership Rewards (MR) points welcome bonus (subject to a minimum spend of $2,000 in the first three months of Cardmembership) you can transfer to Aeroplan miles at a 1:1 rate.
+Using them wisely, these miles alone can be worth over $750.

 The American Express Gold Rewards Card